Most interesting landmarks of Peru

 - Keshwa Chaca – Cusco.
 The last Inca rope bridge, crossing Apurimac River.
 This woven grass bridge should be changed every year.

 Described landmarks of Peru

 Peru is one of the most interesting and diverse countries in the world.
-Many landmarks here are unique, without analogues in the world.
+Many landmarks here are unique, without analogs in the world.

 Highlights of Peru are:

 - Biodiversity values – Peru is one of most biodiverse countries in the world, here are located areas with the highest diversity of butterflies, one of the highest diversities of mammals and birds, plants.
-It is though hard to single out a single area with very distinct, unique ecosystem.
+But it is hard to single out a single area with a very distinct, unique ecosystem.